Search official government public records, criminal records, court records, and background check resources for Daniels, West Virginia.

 Residents of Daniels participate in elections administered by the Raleigh County Clerk, Elections Division, Suite 100, Beckley, WV 25801, phone (304) 255-9123, website www.raleighcountywv.com/county-clerk.
 The County Clerk acts as chief election official, overseeing voter registration, ballot preparation, early voting, Election Day operations, absentee voting, and certification of results.
 West Virginia residents can register to vote online at https://ovr.sos.wv.gov/Register/Landing, the official portal maintained by the West Virginia Secretary of State.

 Registration must be completed 21 days before any election.
 Eligibility requires U.S. Citizenship, residency in West Virginia and Raleigh County, being at least 17 years old (turning 18 by the general election), and not currently serving a sentence for felony or treason conviction (rights restore upon sentence completion).
 Online registration requires either a valid West Virginia driver's license or state ID number, or the last four digits of a Social Security number.
 As an unincorporated community, Daniels holds no municipal elections for mayor or city council.
 Instead, residents vote in countywide, state, and federal contests.
 At the Raleigh County level, voters elect a three-member County Commission, County Clerk, Sheriff, Assessor, Prosecuting Attorney, and Circuit Clerk through partisan elections.
 State legislative races include the State Senate (17 districts statewide, 4-year terms) and House of Delegates (100 districts statewide, 2-year terms).
 The community falls within specific legislative districts determined by recent redistricting.
 Residents can find their assigned polling place for Election Day voting using the lookup tool at https://services.sos.wv.gov/Elections/Voter/FindMyPollingPlace or by contacting the Raleigh County Clerk's office.
 Early in-person voting takes place at the Raleigh County Courthouse and designated satellite locations for approximately two weeks before each election, with some Saturday hours available.
 West Virginia allows any registered voter to request an absentee ballot without stating a reason.
 Applications are available at www.sos.wv.gov or from the Raleigh County Clerk and must reach the Raleigh County Clerk by six days before the election.
 Completed absentee ballots must be returned by mail (postmarked by Election Day and received within five days) or delivered in person to the Raleigh County Clerk by the close of polls on Election Day.
 During the November 2024 presidential general election, Raleigh County recorded roughly 30,000 votes cast, with turnout around 55-60% of registered voters, consistent with historical patterns showing strong presidential year participation and lower midterm and off-year engagement.
-Looking ahead to the November 3, 2026 general election, voters in this community and throughout Raleigh County will decide several important races.
 West Virginia does not have a U.S. Senate seat up for election in 2026 (Senator Joe Manchin's seat was up in 2024, and Senator Shelley Moore Capito's seat is up in 2026, voters should verify current election cycle).
 All three West Virginia U.S. House seats will appear on the ballot, including the district representing Raleigh County.
 All 100 West Virginia House of Delegates seats will be contested in 2026 (2-year terms).
 Half of the 34-member State Senate may be up depending on district cycle (4-year staggered terms).
 Raleigh County will also hold elections for various county offices depending on term expirations, potentially including County Commission seats, Sheriff (4-year term), County Clerk (4-year term), and other constitutional offices.
 Partisan primary elections in West Virginia take place in May, with candidate filing beginning in late January.
 Public election records in West Virginia include voter registration lists (available for purchase for political purposes under West Virginia Code §3-2-30), campaign finance reports filed by candidates and PACs (searchable online at www.cfrs.wv.gov, the West Virginia Campaign Finance Reporting System), candidate filings and ballot information (available from County Clerk and Secretary of State), and precinct-level election results (posted by the Raleigh County Clerk and compiled statewide by the Secretary of State at https://services.sos.wv.gov/Elections/results).
 These records promote transparency and allow residents to verify election integrity, research candidate funding sources, and analyze voting patterns.

 Birth, death, and marriage records for Daniels, West Virginia residents are available through both county and state offices.
 The West Virginia Department of Health and Human Resources, Vital Registration, located in Charleston, maintains statewide vital records and can issue certified copies of birth and death certificates for events occurring anywhere in West Virginia.
 Orders can be placed online, by mail, or in person.
 Locally, the Raleigh County Clerk's office issues marriage licenses and maintains marriage records for Raleigh County.
 Birth and death certificates may also be available through local vital records offices.
 Requestors typically need to provide valid photo identification and proof of their relationship to the person named on the record.
 Processing times and fees vary by office and record type.